 In Dark Souls, dodging doesn't automatically make you safe, but it's a tool for quickly getting out of harm's way.

-The combat in Dark Souls is meant to emulate real life--for example, giants don't exist in real life (that I know of), but if an 80-foot-tall giant picked up a bus-sized hammer and smashed you with it, you would die.
+The combat in Dark Souls is meant to partially emulate real life--for example, giants don't exist in real life (that I know of), but if an 80-foot-tall giant picked up a bus-sized hammer and smashed you with it, you would die.
 Obliterated, squished like a bug.

 So in Dark Souls, if you recklessly run up to a massive monster or giant or something and it hits you, you can't be surprised when you die.
 Most gamers are used to game-logic, not real-world logic.

 In Dark Souls, the enemies attack really slowly.
 Yet it still seems really hard to fight them.
 Why is that?
 Because most players see the enemy slowly raising their weapon to attack and dodge to a random spot to avoid the hit, but the game intentionally makes their attacks slow so that you can see which direction the weapon is going to strike in.
-If an Undead warrior raises his weapon straight above their head, you can see what they're doing, realize that they're going to swing it downward, and dodge either left or right but not forward into their weapon, and if you see them raising the weapon to their right, it means they're about to swing left, and vice-versa.
+If an Hollow Warrior raises his weapon straight above their head, you can see what they're doing, realize that they're going to swing it downward, and dodge either left or right but not forward into their weapon, and if you see them raising the weapon to their right, it means they're about to swing left, and vice-versa.

 I see so many people quit Dark Souls and saying, "This is bullshit!
 How did he hit me?!
 I dodged!" but they fail to notice they're literally just rolling right into the attack.